-The Nathula Pass of the Himalayas is breathtakingly beautiful.
+The Himalaya here is breathtakingly beautiful.
 The alpine forests, the snow-clad mountains, the winding roads and the history surrounding it will give you sheer chills-literally too!
-However, apart from the natural beauty, there are a few places in and around Nathula Pass which one must visit for proper exploration of the region.
+However, apart from the natural beauty, there are a few places in and around the Pass which one must visit for a proper exploration of the region.

 Baba Harbhajan Singh Mandir

 The Baba Mandir or Baba Harbhajan Singh Mandir is a place of great importance in terms of tourism and is strategically located on the Indo-China border.
 Harbhajan Singh was an Indian Army workforce and this temple was built in his memory after his strange disappearance near Nathula in 1968.

 This temple is located right at the crossroads of Kupup Gnathang Road and Menmecho Lake.

 The guards and the locals believe that Baba Harbhajan Singh drowned in one of the nearby streams in Nathula and a few days later had appeared in the dreams of another fellow personnel, asking him to build a shrine in his name.
 And that is when the Mandir was built.

 Legends say that the soldiers posted here still believe that Baba Harbhajan Singh’s spirit is still alive and protects them in this difficult territory while guarding the India China border.

 On your way to Baba Mandir, you will find a hill which has the words “Mera Bharat Mahan” words carved on it.
 The sudden emergence of these three words on rugged terrain, almost at the end of the world, will leave you with a patriotic chill through you.

 It’s a vast area which will amaze you with the history surrounding it.
 You can visit this spot on the way to Nathula.